This article shows how to delete or clear icon cache in Windows 10 and 11 in case it is broken or corrupted due to any reason.

 Related: Wondering what’s the

-%homepath% in the above command?
-It’s an environment variable.
+%LocalAppData% string in the above command?
+It’s an environment variable for the hidden Local App Data folder.
 Here’s a list of useful Windows environment variables.

-3. Since the File Explorer is actively using the icon cache files, we first need to stop File Explorer.
-To do that, use the below command.
-Don’t worry when your screen goes blank.
+Before clearing the icon cache, we need to kill the File Explorer process.
+To do that, run the below command.
+Don’t worry when your screen goes blank, or the taskbar disappears.
 It’s completely normal.

 taskkill /f /im explorer.exe

-The above command will only delete the icon cache files.
+Now, execute the below command to delete the icon cache in Windows.
+The command will only delete the icon cache files.
 Once deleted, you will not see any message as long as there is no error.

 That is all.
-It is that simple to clear icon cache in Windows 10 or other versions of Windows.
-As I said before, you don’t have to manually rebuild the cache.
-Windows will dynamically generally the cache when you first visit a folder.
+It is that simple to clear the icon cache in Windows 10 and 11.
+As I said before, you don’t have to rebuild the cache manually.
+Windows will dynamically generate the icon cache.

-Hope that helps.
-If you are stuck or need some help, comment below and I will try to help as much as possible.
+If you are stuck or need help, send an email, and I will try to help as much as possible.